 Current land uses and zoning do not adequately support a Harold Station at this time.
-A Harold Street Station would benefit by having a multi-use bridge over the railroad tracks at SE Reedway Street to connect the Reed neighborhood and Reed College.
+A Harold Street Station would benefit by having a multi-use bridge over the railroad tracks at SE Reedway Street to connect the East Moreland and Reed neighborhoods and Reed College.
 The cost of the bridge is estimated at \$6-8 million.